On the convergence analysis of the decentralized projected gradient descent method: Introduction

-which converges to $\frac{D}{c\sqrt{n}}$ as the number of iterations $t$ goes to infinity.
+where we used the formula $\sum^t_{s=0} r^s = (1-r^{t+1})/(1-r)$ for $r \in (0,1)$.
+This term converges to $\frac{M}{\mu\sqrt{n}}$ as the number of iterations $t$ goes to infinity.
 This limit is independent of the stepsize $\alpha >0$.
-Therefore, the right hand side of above estimate \eqref{eq-1-5} in the limit $t\rightarrow \infty$ involves the term $\frac{D}{c\sqrt{n}}$.
+Therefore, the right hand side of above estimate \eqref{eq-1-5} in the limit $t\rightarrow \infty$ involves the term $\frac{M}{\mu\sqrt{n}}$.
 However, this convergence estimate is not as strong as the estimate for \eqref{scheme2} by the work in \cite{YLY} which showed that the sequence of \eqref{scheme2} with constant stepsize $\alpha (t) \equiv \alpha >0$ (below a certain threshold) converges exponentially fast to an $O(\alpha)$-neighborhood of the optimal point.
 Having these results, it is natural to pose the following question: